Pylons/pyramid/docs/designdefense.rst

 BFG Uses ZCML; ZCML is XML and I Don't Like XML
 -----------------------------------------------

 :term:`ZCML` is a configuration language in the XML syntax.
+Due to the "imperative configuration" feature (new in :mod:`repoze.bfg` 1.2), you don't need to use ZCML at all if you start a project from scratch.
+But if you really do want to perform declarative configuration, perhaps because you want to build an extensible application, you will need to use and understand it.

-It contains elements that are mostly singleton tags that are called *declarations*.
+:term:`ZCML` contains elements that are mostly singleton tags that are called *declarations*.
 For an example:

 .. code-block:: xml
    :linenos: